Xyunyao/IDP_REST_tutorial/POST_SIMULATION_ANALYSIS/README.md

 `index.ndx` file is optional.
 When prompted select `non-Water` for selection.

 Gromacs can be used to perform the corrections.
-If you want you can use other wrapper programs.
+If wanted there are many other wrapper programs which can be used.
 Following the below commands one can perform PBC corrections.
 - To make the molecules whole :
     ```bash
     gmx trjconv -f <trajectory file(.xtc)> -s <structure file(.tpr)> -o whole.xtc -pbc whole